Global Environmental Problems: Surveying the Human Footprint

 This course explores the environment through the lens of human influence.
 We will discuss human behavior as it relates to the treatment and use of the environment, from a geographical perspective.
 We will focus on spatial dimensions of global environmental issues, which includes Earth's subsystems, population growth, land-use change, industry and uneven development, specific examples of the human footprint, and climate change.

-Hello!
-My name is Brian McCabe and I am Lecturer at California State University, Fullerton in the Department of Geography and I also teach part time at Irvine Valley College, in the Orange County region of Southern California.
+Greetings.
+My name is Brian McCabe and I am Lecturer at California State University, Fullerton in the Department of Geography and the Environment.
 Although I mainly teach live classes now, I have extensive experience teaching online courses.
 My first teaching job was with the University of New Mexico, where I was nominated for the 2009-2010 Outstanding Online Instructor of the Year Award!
 I believe that online classes can be wonderful vehicles for learning.